 - Prior to joining chambers, Natasha was a County Court Advocate, representing litigants in mortgage possession, bankruptcy, landlord and tenant, enforcement, infant settlement, summary judgment, quantum hearings and small claims trials.

-- Natasha was a Family Duty Adviser at Willesden County Court.
-Her role included advising on non-molestation orders, child arrangements orders and divorce, representing clients in court and drafting court orders and undertakings.
+- Natasha was a Family Duty Adviser and Housing Duty Adviser at Willesden County Court.
+Her role included advising and representing clients in non-molestation orders, child arrangements orders and possession proceedings.

 - BPTC (Kaplan Law School); Very Competent.